beiji-ma/orders-endpoint-tuning/docs/firmware_endpoint_collapse.md

 That cache victory eventually led directly into the hydration trap inside `CacheOperations` — and opened the door to the N+1 implosion that followed.

 There’s a moment worth remembering.
-When the performance issue first surfaced, a senior colleague — someone deeply experienced — offered a solution without hesitation: “Just use cache.”
+When I discussed a similar performance issue with a seasoned developer friend — not directly involved with this endpoint — he offered a solution without hesitation: “Just use cache.”

 It wasn’t cynicism.
 It was belief.
 In many Java teams, **caching is architecture**.
 If you’re seasoned, you know it by instinct — cache it, and it’s fixed.
 Side effects?
 Don’t worry about them.